 3. Maple Syrup

-Maple syrup is a Paleo sweetener with a delicious, unique flavor.
+Maple syrup is one of my favorite Paleo sweeteners.
 It’s made by boiling down the sap of maple trees.
-It can be a nutritious alternative to processed sugar, as long as it’s consumed in moderation.
-It doesn’t contain any additives or preservatives.
+It has a warm, rich flavor and can be a nutritious alternative to processed sugar, as long as it’s consumed in moderation.
+Like other Paleo sweeteners, it doesn’t contain any additives or preservatives.

 Maple syrup comes in different grades, with darker grades having a stronger flavor and more antioxidants.
 The grade of maple syrup used in recipes will affect the flavor and nutritional content of the dish slightly.
 If you’re a fan of the flavor of maple syrup, go for the darkest grade possible.
 If you prefer a milder maple flavor then choose a lighter grade.